avinash-dev67/Women-Empowerment/README.md

 Women Empowerment Platform is a responsive web application designed to promote women's safety and empowerment through technology.

+# Project Motivation

+Women face safety challenges in many situations.
+This project explores how technology can provide quick emergency assistance, trusted communication, and safety awareness through an accessible web platform.
+It was developed as a proof of concept during our Social Innovation Project and is intended as a foundation for future mobile application development.

 The platform provides emergency assistance, trusted contacts, AI-powered guidance, and awareness resources, with the long-term vision of evolving into a fully featured mobile application.

 ---